 What to know about Holland Park

 Marsh & Parsons' Holland Park office is one of our biggest, and demand for flats and houses for sale and to let is at an all-time high.
-The benefits, and beauty, of living in Holland Park are obvious and it is no wonder that plenty of celebrities, including Simon Cowell, Brian May, Sir Richard Branson, Annie Lennox and Michael Winner have homes here.
+The benefits, and beauty, of living in Holland Park are obvious and it is no wonder that plenty of celebrities, including Simon Cowell, Brian May, Sir Richard Branson, Annie Lennox and Michael Winner have or currently do live here.
 We also sell properties to high-flying City executives, captains of industry and foreign nationals, lured to Holland Park by the high quality of property for sale and the attractions of the area.

-A major attribute of the area, according to Ian Barrett, Director, are the excellent schools in Holland Park, with the best including Norland Place School and The Cardinal Vaughan Memorial School.
+A major attribute of the area, according to George Baskerville, Associate Director, are the excellent schools in Holland Park, with the best including Norland Place School and The Cardinal Vaughan Memorial School.
 Additionally the green spaces of the park itself, and the excellent transport links via the Central and Jubilee lines to the City and Canary Wharf, make Holland Park a sensible choice for many-a-young professional.
 These factors, along with the friendly community atmosphere of Holland Park, make it one of London's most attractive residential areas.
 Impressive restaurants, such as The Academy and the fabulous Julies, as well as a host of shops and boutiques, further add to the charm of Holland Park.

 The area takes its name from Holland House, built in 1605, named after the Earl of Holland who owned much of the land in the area.
 House prices have risen dramatically since then, with certain properties reaching in excess of £50 million.